esbouvier/GCD_Course_Project/README.md

 # Repository
 This repository contains the following files:
 * README.md, this file.
-* [run_analysis.R](run_analysis.R), the R script with all the code required to produce the artifacts of this project.
+* [run_analysis.R](run_analysis.R), the R script with all the code required to produce the artefacts of this project.
 * [CodeBook.md](CodeBook.md), the Code Book for the [TidyData.txt](TidyData.txt).
 * [TidyData.txt](TidyData.txt), the tidy data set produced by step 5 of the project i.e the tidy data set with the average of each variable for each activity and each subject.
 * [TidyData_intermediate.txt](TidyData_intermediate.txt), the tidy data set produced by step 4 of the project i.e the tidy data set with all the mean and standard deviations measurements for all the subjects and activities. *The instructions are not clear whether this is required or not.
-This file has been included for completness.*
+This file has been included for completeness.*

 # Analysis Overview
 The above projects steps provide a high level overview of the analysis.